spartanaorg/spartana/README.md

 * No user management; only allow anonymous access; everything is public
 * Apache license

+End goal I would like to keep:

+* folders (for different orgs?) just as a way to keep things organized.

 ## How

 We can fork Grafana and rip out all the bits we don't need or just start from scratch.
 We have such